Ha-ThuyChi/interview-assignment/README.md

 4. Type in `nodemon api` to start the API.
 It will be available at `http://localhost:2222`.

 ## Or deployed link
+(In this deployed demo, I use the provided API)
 You can view the deployed project at [https://interview-assignment-ten.vercel.app/](https://interview-assignment-ten.vercel.app/)